 This will allow us to help assess threats in SLO County workplaces, colleges, and public spaces.

-Taking place Spring of 2022.
+Taking place February 2023.
 If you are a mental health professional, law enforcement official, or employee at a K-12 Educational Institution, this is the training for you.

-We have finished developing this training and are beginning test runs with local schools in January 2022.
-Keep a look out for more information regarding teacher and staff training, and contact us for more information.
+We have finished developing this training and began training local schools in January 2022.
+Keep a look out for more information regarding teacher and staff training and contact us for more information.